paribeshregmi/paribeshregmi.github.io/README.md

-# jekyll-website
+# Project Insight
-The back end of https://www.ganeshbelgur.com
+The back end of my personal Jekyll website based on the Academic Portfolio and Steven Miller's no-good-very-bad theme.